william-luck/traveler-tracker/README.md

 # Front end repo: https://github.com/william-luck/my-app-frontend

 ## Installation
 To start this application, fork and clone this repo as well as the above front-end repo.

-In this repo, begin by typing `bundle install` in the console.
+ In this back end repo, begin by typing `bundle install` in the console.
 Then seed the database with `db:seed`, and then start the server by typing `rake server`.

 After the server is running, in the front end repo, type `npm install` and `npm start` in the console to start the application.